thuml/Transfer-Learning-Library/examples/domain_adaptation/image_classification/README.md

 **Notations**
 - ``Origin`` means the accuracy reported by the original paper.
 - ``Avg`` is the accuracy reported by Trasnfer-Learn.
-- ``Source Only`` refers to the model trained with data from the source domain.
+- ``ERM`` refers to the model trained with data from the source domain.
 - ``Oracle`` refers to the model trained with data from the target domain.